Percival33/phish-target-recognition/README.md

     "fqdn", # fully qualified domain
     "screenshot_object", # path to image
     "affected_entity",
-    "is_phishing" # column with 1 and 0 depending on sample being phishing
+    "is_phishing" # column 1 is phishing, 0 is benign
 ```

 #### Update configuration